ankit-ai/BertQA-Attention-on-Steroids/README.md

 # BertQA - Attention on Steroids
 #### Developers - Ankit Chadha (ankitrc@stanford.edu) Rewa Sood (rrsood@stanford.edu)
 --------
-This repository is based off Hugging face's PyTorch BERT implementation - https://github.com/huggingface/pytorch-pretrained-BERT
+This repository is based off Hugging face's [PyTorch BERT implementation](https://github.com/huggingface/pytorch-pretrained-BERT)

 This was done as part of CS224n: Natural Language Processing with Deep Learning - Stanford / Winter 2019 class project.
 At the time of submission, we were #1 on the class's SQuAD Leaderboard.